KonVas/lick-the-toad/index.md

 ## Modus Operandi

 ### User Interface
 Each user has a custom made client interface accesed via local and ad-hoc networ, dragging X and Y positions of each participating client are emitted as training data of the neural network model.
+Client communication is throught websockets (see technical details at the end of this page).

 ![](https://github.com/KonVas/lick-the-toad/blob/main/images/user.gif?raw=true)